 1975 – A single from Roger’s solo album Ride A Rock Horse, a cover of Rufus Thomas’ “Walking The Dog” backed with “Proud,” is released in the U.K. It doesn’t chart.

 1975 – Roger receives the ABC Interstate Theaters’ “New Star Of The Year” award at a party in Beverly Hills.
 Tommy: The Movie co-star Ann-Margret presents the award and Keith is in the audience

 1977 – Filming of The Kids Are Alright resumes at Keith Moon’s Malibu, California home.
 Shot this day is Keith’s refusal to tell the truth.
 “As you want to hear it?
 You couldn’t afford me”, Keith in biker gear with a blow-up sex doll and a scene of Keith and Rick Danko of The Band playing cards.
 The latter sequence is cut out of the movie at the last moment due to a rights issue.

-1989 – The Who play the Lakewood Amphitheatre in Atlanta, Georgia
+1989 – The Who play the second of three shows at the Lakewood Amphitheatre in Atlanta, Georgia

 1992 – Billboard has an interview with Roger about Rocks in the Head.
 He says Pete told him “I’m really proud of you.
 You’ve done great lyrics.”